Wurst-Imperium/WurstClient.net/wiki/Mods/AutoLeave/index.md

 {:toc}

 ## Overview
-AutoLeave is a mod that automtaically makes you leave the server whenever your health is low.
+AutoLeave is a mod that automatically makes you leave the server whenever your health is low.
 It does that by executing the .leave command and it has serveral modes that all leave differently.

 ## Usage
 AutoLeave can be used to get an unfair advantage in combat situations.
 It makes you virtually immortal, as you would just leave the server instead of dying.